-Women are under-represented in the political arena (30% on average in all of the EU Member States’ legislative bodies) but there are effective policies to promote political empowerment, said Professor Alessandra Casarico (Bocconi University) at a seminar organised jointly by the EIB Institute and the University of Luxembourg as part of the “Inequality and…” series.
+Women are under-represented in the political arena (30% on average in all of the EU Member States’ legislative bodies) but there are effective policies to promote political empowerment, said Professor Alessandra Casarico (Bocconi University) at a seminar organised jointly by the EIB Institute and the University of Luxembourg as part of the “Inequality and…?” series.

-The under-representation of women (36% in the European Parliament) can the result from a combination of female unwillingness to run as candidates as well as of voters’ electoral preferences, the parties’ selection of candidates and electoral rules.
+The under-representation of women (36% in the European Parliament) can be the result from a combination of female unwillingness to run as candidates as well as of voters’ electoral preferences, the parties’ selection of candidates and electoral rules.

 Gender quotas –besides strengthening female political empowerment–have positive effects on the quality of the elected politicians, measured by years of schooling or previous occupation as women are on average more educated, Professor Casarico underlined.